 Chart Of Accounts

-The Chart of Accounts forms the blueprint of your organization.
-The overall
+The Chart of Accounts is the blueprint of the accounts in your organization.

 accounting that has become a standard all over the world to quantify how a